iintothewind/home_chat/README.md

 - [X] HTTPS support
 - [X] Markdown support
 - [X] Custom sticker support
-- [X] Notification push support for PC and Android web browsers.
-Nortification will be pushed to user when the window for this app is not visible.
+- [X] Notification push support for desktop and Android web browsers.
+Nortification will be pushed when the home_chat window is not visible.
 - [X] Sign in with github support

 ## more features on roadmap